Can you own a gun in Poland? A complete guide to getting a gun permit and its cost

 The stamp duty for the issuance of a permit (administrative decision) for most types of permits, including those for weapons for sporting, hunting or collector purposes is 242 zlotys.
 In some cases, it is necessary to incur additional costs associated with membership in shooting or hunting associations – these vary from association to association.

-You should also prepare for certain expenses once you have obtained a gun permit.
+You also should prepare to pay for certain expenses once you have obtained a gun permit.
 If the administrative decision is positive, you can purchase the weapon and ammunition itself.
-However, it is also necessary to remember about the proper storage of weapons - and for this, security-providing, high-end gun safes are best suited.
+However, it is also necessary to remember about the proper storage of weapons – and for this, security-providing, high-end gun safes are best suited.
 You can learn from our other articles what kind of gun safe to choose and what class a gun safe should be.

 So how much does it cost to get a gun permit in Poland?
 In summary, the total cost can range from a few hundred to even a few thousand zlotys, depending on the required procedures, tests and training.
 It is important to review the current fees and requirements carefully before starting the process, as these can change.
 In turn, the waiting time for a gun permit can range from a few months even to a few years.